po1yak/firefly-iii_armbian/README.md

     `sudo init-setup.sh`

-After steps will be completed Firefly III will be available on http://single-board computer-IP.
+After steps will be completed Firefly III will be available on http://single-board-computer-IP.

 ## References